-If you are a citizen of a foreign country, in most cases you will need a visa to enter the United States.
-It is the purpose of your intended visit to the US that determines what visa options are available to you.
+Most foreign nationals require a visa to the enter the U.S. It is the purpose of your intended visit to the US that determines what visa options are available to you.

-A visa, however, does not automatically permit entry to the US; it simply indicates that your application has been reviewed by a US consular officer at an American embassy or consulate, and that the consular officer has determined that you are eligible for the visa classification for the specific purpose you sought.
-Consular affairs are the responsibility of the US Department of State.
+The visa indicates that your application has been reviewed by a US consular officer at an American embassy or consulate, and that the consular officer has determined that you are eligible for the visa classification for the specific purpose you sought.

-While the visa allows you to travel to the United States, it only gets you as far as the port of entry (airport or land border crossing) and allows you to ask an immigration officer to allow you to enter the country.
-Only an immigration officer has the authority to permit you to enter the US.
-He or she decides in what status to admit you and how long you can stay for any particular visit.
-Immigration matters are the responsibility of the US Department of Homeland Security.
+Note: While the visa allows you to travel to the United States, it only gets you as far as the port of entry (airport or land border crossing).
+The Customs & Border Protection officer at the port of entry must determine whether to admit you, in what classification to admit you and how long you can stay.

-It is the nature of your intended visit that determines what visa category you will fall into.
-If your stay will be temporary, you will want to make an application for a nonimmigrant visa.
-There are more than 20 types of visas available within the nonimmigrant classification, covering a broad variety of reasons why someone may visit for a short time.
-These reasons run the gamut from tourism to business to medical treatment to certain types of temporary work.
+Nonimmigrant visas are issued to those who intend to enter the U.S. for a temporary purpose.
+There are more than 30 types of visas available within the nonimmigrant classification, covering a broad variety of reasons why someone may come to the U.S. for a short time.
+These reasons run the gamut from tourism to business to employment in the U.S.

-On the other hand immigrant visas are granted to those who intend to live and work permanently in the U.S. There are 3 major categories within the immigrant visa classification: family-sponsored, including immediate relatives, special immigrants, and employer-sponsored.
+Immigrant visas are granted to those who intend to live and work permanently in the U.S. and are generally on a path to US citizenship.

-Let us now look at both the immigrant and nonimmigrant visa categories in more detail.
+In this article we look at the immigrant and nonimmigrant visa categories in more detail.